Trump is booked into Fulton County jail after surrendering to Georgia authorities

 Online records published by the Sheriff’s office listed Mr Trump’s height and weight at six feet, three inches and 215 pounds, but it’s highly likely that those figures were provided by the former president and were not taken by weighing or measuring the former president.

+When Mr Trump was arraigned following his first indictment in Manhattan in April, the ex-president self-reported his height and weight as six feet, two inches and 240 pounds.

+Regardless of any inaccuracies in his self-reported height and weight, the photograph of Mr Trump is a change from his previous contact with the justice system.

-After his previous arrests following indictments by New York City and federal prosecutors, officials have consented to using a publicly-available headshot for Mr Trump or to not using any photograph in his file, citing his status as one of the most recognisable people on earth.
+After his previous arrests following indictments by New York City and federal prosecutors, officials have consented to using a publicly available headshot for Mr Trump or to not using any photograph in his file, citing his status as one of the most recognisable people on earth.

-But Mr Labat, the Fulton County Sheriff, has said he intends to treat Mr Trump as he would any defendant who is being booked into his jail.

-Still, Mr Trump’s status as a former president and his need for Secret Service protection will grant him at least some respite from what has been an hours-long process for many of his co-defendants, since security requirements will dictate that he be processed alone and that movements within the jail complex be stopped until he exits the premesis.
+Still, Mr Trump’s status as a former president and his need for Secret Service protection will grant him at least some respite from what has been an hours-long process for many of his co-defendants, since security requirements will dictate that he be processed alone and that movements within the jail complex be stopped until he exits the premeses.

 The ex-president’s attorneys had already negotiated his release days before his surrender, and a consent order agreed to by Mr Trump’s legal team and the Fulton County District Attorney’s office — and approved by Fulton County Superior Court Judge Scott McAfee — set Mr Trump’s bond at $80,000 for the single charge he faces for violating Georgia’s Racketeer Influenced and Corrupt Organisations Act, plus an additional $10,000 for each of the 12 counts he faces for criminal conspiracy, criminal solicitation, filing false documents and false statements charges.